Klosmi/Java-Basics/JS-examples-definitions.md

 #### __[methods](https://www.javatpoint.com/method-in-java)__:
 is a block of code or collection of statements or a set of code grouped together to perform a certain task or operation.
 It is used to achieve the reusability of code.
-  - camelNamingConvention (firstletter is lowercase)
+  - camelNamingConvention (the first letter is lowercase)
   - a __method__ is a function that is part of a class.

 ```